 - persons who were appointed in a FAIS role after 1/1/2010 and who have completed this qualification may receive exemption for second level Regulatory Examination for the categories where it has been awarded (SP).

-Students will write a final, summative assessment at the end of each semester, which contributes 70% towards the final mark.
+Students will write a final, summative assessment per module at the end of each semester, which contributes 70% towards the final mark.
 Students need to obtain a sub-minimum mark of 40% in the final, summative assessment and an overall mark of 50% in order to pass the module.

-Distance-learning have a minimum of one year and a maximum of five years to complete this qualification.
+Distance-learning students have a minimum of one year and a maximum of five years to complete this qualification.

 On successful completion of the qualification, the student will receive a Higher Certificate, NQF Level 5 (credits: 120).
 The Higher Certificate in Short-Term Insurance is accredited by the Higher Education Quality Committee of the Council for Higher Education (CHE).